Morocco Culture and Music Tour

 Day 1: Casablanca orientation tour

 Welcome to Morocco on our music and culture tours.
-Once you land at the Mohamed V Airport in Casablanca, your guide will meet you at your arrival gate to take you immediately to check-in to your hotel.
-The remainder of the morning will be to relax and acclimate.
-In the afternoon, your guide will take you on a monumental tour exploring Casablanca, the largest port, and capital in all but administration.
-Next, you will visit the Habous quarter to be introduced to your first Spanish Moorish ambiance of a lively market in old Casablanca, then, of course, the Art Deco colonial downtown with the real flavor of the Mystic French connection.
+Once you land at Mohamed V Airport in Casablanca, your guide will meet you at your arrival gate to escort you directly to check-in at your hotel.
+The remainder of the morning will be spent relaxing and acclimating to the new surroundings.
+In the afternoon, your guide will take you on a monumental tour exploring Casablanca, the largest port and capital in all but administration.
+Next, you will visit the Habous quarter to be introduced to the first Spanish Moorish ambiance, a lively market in the old city of Casablanca.
+Then, of course, you will explore the Art Deco colonial downtown, where you can experience the real flavor of the mystical French connection.
+Your guide will introduce you to La Corniche and the Ain Diab shoreline.
+This will give you an idea of the creative architecture in the affluent neighborhoods of Morocco, as well as the inclusive resort of La Corniche.
+And of course, you will not miss the great mosque of Hassan II, the second-largest mosque in the world.
+Finally, you will return to your hotel for dinner.
+B.D

 Day 2: Travel from Casablanca to Volubilis